Rostom of Kartli: In the Safavid Court

-In campaign against Georgia
+Campaign Against Georgia

+Monument commemorating the Battle of Marabda.

-Following the humiliating defeat suffered by Safavid forces on March 25, 1625 at the Battle of Martqopi and the capture of Tbilisi by Teimuraz I of Kakheti, Khosro-Mirza was one of three generals, along with Isa Khan Safavi and Rostom-Khan Saakadze, sent by Shah Abbas I to defeat the Georgian rebellion.
-In June 1625, a force of 60,000 Persians landed in Georgia, reinforced by the governors of Shirvan and Yerevan and armed with English artillery supplied to Iran.
+Following the humiliating Safavid defeat on 25 March 1625 at the Battle of Martkopi and the capture of Tbilisi by the Christian king Teimuraz I of Kakheti, Khosro-Mirza became one of three generals—alongside Isa Khan Safavi and Rostom Khan Saakadze—sent by Shah Abbas I to crush the Georgian rebellion.
+In June 1625, a force of 60,000 Persians entered Georgia, reinforced by the governors of Shirvan and Erivan, and equipped with English artillery supplied to Persia.

-While the Iranians camped at Marabda, southeast of Tbilisi in the Algeti valley, Teimuraz and his ally Giorgi Saakadze were in Kojori, where a royal council failed to find a common strategy: Teimuraz wanted to attack the Iranians directly, while Saakadze preferred to wait and confront the ennemy in an environment more favorable to the Georgians.
-On June 30, Teimuraz ordered an attack on the Iranians who, despite losing 14,000 soldiers on the battlefield, they emerged victorious thanks to a landing of troops from Shirvan at the last minute.
-Khosro-Mirza commands the right flank of the invasion forces.
-After the Battle of Marabda, Khosro-Mirza and Isa Khan Safavi restored Semayun Khan (Simon II) as king in Tbilisi, but the latter only controlled the capital and the Armenian provinces protected by the Iranian army.
+While the Persians encamped at Marabda, southeast of Tbilisi and in the Algeti Valley, the Georgians under Teimuraz and his ally Giorgi Saakadze gathered in the Kojori Gorge, where the royal council failed to agree on a common strategy: Teimuraz insisted on attacking the Persians directly, whereas Saakadze preferred to hold their position and fight in terrain advantageous to the Georgians.
+On 30 June, Teimuraz ordered an assault.
+Despite the deaths of 14,000 Persians on the battlefield, the Safavid army ultimately prevailed thanks to a last-minute landing of troops from Shirvan.
+Khosro-Mirza commanded the right flank of the invading forces.
+After the Battle of Marabda, Khosro-Mirza and Isa Khan Safavi reinstated Semayun Khan (Simon II) as king in Tbilisi, though he controlled only the capital and the Armenian provinces protected by Persian forces.

-Following the Battle of Marabda, the Georgians captured Abd-ol-Ghaffar Amilakhori, a Georgian Muslim noble who supported the cause of Iran, and his wife.
-Khosro-Mirza was tasked with a rescue mission by Isa Khan Safavi and negotiated a passage north from Kartli via the banks of the Aragvi into the domains of Duke Zurab of Aragvi, giving his guarantee that his troops would not ravage Georgian villages.
-Near the village of Tsitsamuri, north of Mtskheta, Saakadze's rebels attacked Khosro-Mirza, who nevertheless emerged victorious from a quick and bloody battle, following which he temporarily established himself in Mukhrani.
-From Mukhrani, Khosro-Mirza left towards Dusheti, crossed the Mtiuleti and reached the Khevi mountains, which form the natural border between Georgia and the Ciscaucasia.
-Only in the fortress of Arshi did Khosro and his troops free the imprisoned couple and head back to the south.
+In the aftermath of Marabda, rebels loyal to Giorgi Saakadze took hostage Abd-ol-Ghaffar Amilakhori, a Muslim Georgian prince supportive of Persia, along with his wife.
+Khosro-Mirza was tasked by Isa Khan Safavi with a rescue mission and negotiated safe passage through northern Kartli along the Aragvi River into the domains of Duke Zurab of Aragvi, guaranteeing that his troops would not ravage Georgian villages.
+Near the village of Tsitsamuri, north of Mtskheta, Saakadze’s rebels attacked him, but Khosro-Mirza emerged victorious from the brief and bloody encounter and established a temporary base at Mukhrani.
+From Mukhrani, he moved toward Dusheti, crossed Mtiuleti, and reached the mountains of Khevi, which form the natural frontier between Georgia and North Caucasus.
+It was at the fortress of Archi that Khosro-Mirza and his troops freed the captive couple before turning southward again.